robotic-esp/pdt/readme.md

 ## Statically analysing code

-Please consider using static analysis tools, such as `clang-tidy`, when working in OMPL Tools.
+Please consider using static analysis tools, such as `clang-tidy`, when working in PDT.
 On Ubuntu `clang-tidy` can be installed from the repos (`sudo apt install clang-tidy`).
 Good editors can be configured to automatically run `clang-tidy` and visualize its output directly in your code.
 We recommend this workflow, as it doesn't require you to remember to run `clang-tidy`.

 Alternatively, you can also run `clang-tidy` from the terminal.
 You can use it out of the box on a single file, but this requires you to specify the included directories, linked libraries, and compiler flags on the command line.
 For example